15 idées pour des événements pro réussis

 What makes a team name professional for business use?

-Professional team names are typically brief, clearly related to the team's output (e.g., The Strategists, Data Architects), and avoid excessive humour or overly specific jargon that could confuse clients or senior management.
+Professional team names tend to be concise, clearly linked to the team's work (for example, The Strategists, Data Architects), and avoid excessive humour or overly specific jargon that might confuse clients or senior management.

 Should all team members agree on the final choice?

-While 100% agreement is hard, strong buy-in (ideally 70% or more approval via anonymous poll) is essential.
-The process should be democratic to ensure the team feels genuine ownership over the new identity.
+While total agreement is rare, strong support (ideally 70% or more approval via anonymous poll) is important.
+The process should be democratic so the team feels genuine ownership of the new identity.

 How long should a good team name be?

 The most effective team names are usually two to four words long.
-Short names are easier to remember, fit better into communication tools (like Teams channels or email signatures), and maintain a clear, memorable quality.
+Short names are easier to remember, fit better into communication tools (such as Teams channels or email signatures), and maintain a clear, memorable quality.

 Is it better to choose a serious name or a funny name?